Your guide to registrations for international transport

 Bonded transport involves moving goods on which import or excise tax payable to SARS is outstanding, i.e. bonded goods.

-Registrations for the sake of transporting bonded goods include remover of goods in bond registration and transporter (or road haulier) registration.
+Registrations for the sake of transporting bonded goods include the remover of goods in bond registration and transporter (or road haulier) registration.
 The main difference between these registrations is who owns the bond.

 The bond is a security with SARS to the value of the outstanding tax – an insurance policy that the trader’s bank or insurance company will cover the unpaid tax if the trader defaults.

-Because not all traders who keep goods in bond are registered for bonded transportation, transport and carriage providers offer this service at a premium.
+Because not all traders who keep goods in bond are registered for bonded transportation, transport, and carriage providers offer this service at a premium.

 Bonded transport registrations require annual renewal.
 More information on bonded transport can be found here.